Meditations

-Meditations (Τὰ εἰς ἑαυτόν) is a series of personal writings by Marcus Aurelius, Roman Emperor from AD 161 to 180, recording his private notes to himself and ideas on Stoic philosophy.
+Meditations (Τὰ εἰς ἑαυτόν) is a series of personal writings by Marcus Aurelius, Roman Emperor from 161–180 CE, recording his private notes to himself and ideas on Stoic philosophy.

+Composition

 Marcus Aurelius wrote the 12 books of the Meditations in Koine Greek as a source for his own guidance and self-improvement.
-It is possible that large portions of the work were written at Sirmium, where he spent much time planning military campaigns from 170 to 180.
-Some of it was written while he was positioned at Aquincum on campaign in Pannonia, because internal notes reveal that the first book was written when he was campaigning against the Quadi on the river Granova (modern-day Hron) and the second book was written at Carnuntum.
+It is possible that large portions of the work were written at Sirmium, where he spent much time planning military campaigns in AD 170–180.
+A portion of his work was written while he was positioned at Aquincum on campaign in Pannonia, because internal notes reveal that the first book was written when he was campaigning against the Quadi on the river Granova (modern-day Hron in Slovakia) and the second book was written at Carnuntum.

 It is unlikely that Marcus Aurelius ever intended the writings to be published.
 The work has no official title, so "Meditations" is one of several titles commonly assigned to the collection.
 These writings take the form of quotations varying in length from one sentence to long paragraphs.

 Structure and themes

 The Meditations is divided into 12 books that chronicle different periods of Aurelius' life.
-No book is in chronological order, as each was written for the author himself.
+The passages in each book are not necessarily in chronological order, seeing as they were written as Aurelius' own personal musings.
 The style of writing that permeates the text is one that is simplified, straightforward, and perhaps reflecting Aurelius' Stoic perspective.

 A central theme to Meditations is the importance of analyzing one's judgment of self and others and developing a cosmic perspective:You have the power to strip away many superfluous troubles located wholly in your judgment, and to possess a large room for yourself embracing in thought the whole cosmos, to consider everlasting time, to think of the rapid change in the parts of each thing, of how short it is from birth until dissolution, and how the void before birth and that after dissolution are equally infinite.
 Aurelius advocates finding one's place in the universe and sees that everything came from nature, and so everything shall return to it in due time.
 Another strong theme is of maintaining focus and to be without distraction all the while maintaining strong ethical principles such as "Being a good man."

 His Stoic ideas often involve avoiding indulgence in sensory affections, a skill which will free a man from the pains and pleasures of the material world.
 He claims that the only way a man can be harmed by others is to allow his reaction to overpower him.
-An order or logos permeates existence.
+An internal orderly and rational nature, or logos, permeates and guides all existence.
 Rationality and clear-mindedness allow one to live in harmony with the logos.
-This allows one to rise above faulty perceptions of "good" and "bad"—things out of your control like fame and health are (unlike things in your control) irrelevant and neither good nor bad.
+This allows one to rise above faulty perceptions of "good" and "bad"—things out of one's control like fame and wealth are (unlike things in one's control) irrelevant and neither good nor bad.